USB versus MAINS versus BATTERY Powered

 I spent hours trying to find a more powerful USB power supply to no avail.

 Also take note that this unit does not have a battery.
-It an easily be mistaken as a rechargeable unit but it is not.
+It can easily be mistaken as a rechargeable unit which it is not.

 I ended up getting a buck/boost converter at 8 Amps to power this little monster.
 It is a bit involved getting all the wiring done and set up.
 I did it just because I already bought it and really want to see how effective it works.
 Other than that I will definitely NOT recommend the USB driven model.